jiechen2358/FaceAging-by-cycleGAN/gender_age_classification/README.md

 ## Dataset
 The dataset for training this model is pretty small, feel free to add more data if you plan to have a try.

-* For Gender, 500 female images, 500 male images for train.
+* For Gender, 500 female images, 500 male images for train
-* For Age, 543 young images, 515 old images for train.
+* For Age, 543 young images, 515 old images for train
 * Arround 100 images for test

 For age classification, data locates in folder: age-data